Travel advice for Nepal

 Nepali music is inseparable from dance, especially at festivals.
 Nepali dance is an unaffected folk art – neither wildly athletic nor subtle, it depicts everyday activities such as work and courtship.
 Each region and ethnic group has its own traditions, and during your travels you should get a chance to join a local hoedown or two, if not a full-blown festival extravaganza.
 Look out, too, for the stick dance of the lowland Tharus, performed regularly at lodges around Chitwan National Park.
 Staged culture shows in Kathmandu and Pokhara are a long way from the real thing, but they do provide a taste of folk and religious dances.
 Most troupes perform such standards as the dance of the jhankri (shaman-exorcists still consulted by many hill-dwelling Nepalis); the sleeve-twirling dance of the Sherpas; the flirting dance of the hill-dwelling Tamangs; perhaps a formal priestly dance, to the accompaniment of a classical raga (musical piece); and at least one of the dances of the Kathmandu Valley’s Newars.

-Folk music (git lok) is an important aspect of life in Nepal, particularly during festivals and holidays.
+Folk music (git lok) is an important aspect of life in Nepal, particularly during festivals and vacations.
 The maadal double-ended drum plays a focal role, often accompanied by the harmonium, murali (bamboo piccolo) or bansuri (flute).
 A group member will strike up a familiar verse, and everyone joins in on the chorus.

 Folk music traditions vary among the country’s many ethnic groups, but the true sound of Nepal can be said to be the soft, melodic and complex music of the hills.
 Jhyaure, the maadal-based music of the western hills, is the most popular.
 Selo, the music of the Tamangs, has also been adopted by many other communities.
 Meanwhile, the music of the Jyapu (Newari farmers) has a lively rhythm, though the singing has a nasal quality.